qsnake/gpaw/doc/devel/newrelease.rst

    cd gpaw-0.4
-   rm -f MANIFEST gpaw/svnversion.py*
+   rm -f MANIFEST gpaw/svnversion.py* python setup.py sdist
-   # gpaw.version is used in the name of the tarball and
-   # from gpaw.version import version works only after c-extensions are built
-   python setup.py build_ext
-   python setup.py sdist

   Note that the ``tags_revision`` is put into the name of the